bhatti/PlexDataProviders/README.md

 - As clients can specify the data they need, this helps with payload size and network bandwidth.
 - The clients only need to create a single data parser so it keeps JSON parsing logic simple.
 - As PlexDataProviders supports multi-threading, it also helps with latency of the data fetch requests.
+- It partial failure so that a failure in a single data provider doesn't effect other data providers and the data service can still return partial results.
+User
+- It supports timeout so that clients can receive available data that completes in given timeout interval.

 ##Building
 - Download and install <a href="http://www.gradle.org/downloads">Gradle</a>.